trimstray/nginx-admins-handbook/README.md

 #### URI vs URL

-Uniform Resource Identifier (URI) is a string of characters used to identify a name or a resource on the Internet
+Uniform Resource Identifier (URI) is a string of characters used to identify a name or a resource on the Internet.
 A URI identifies a resource either by location, or a name, or both.
 A URI has two specializations known as URL and URN.

 I think, the best explanation is here: [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).

 For me, this short and clear explanation is also interesting:

   > URIs **identify** and URLs **identify** and **locate**; however, **locators are also identifiers**, so every URL is also a URI, but there are URIs which are not URLs.

-Uniform Resource Identifier (URI) is a string of characters used to identify a name or a resource on the Internet

-A URI identifies a resource either by location, or a name, or both.
-A URI has two specializations known as URL and URN.

-To put it differently:

-- a URL is a URI that identifies a resource and also provides the means of locating the resource by describing the way to access it
-- a URL is a URI
-- a URI is not necessarily a URL

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/http/url_urn_uri.png" alt="url_urn_uri">